American Basketball Association

 The league never had a consistent national television contract, but attracted loyal followings in select markets, most notably in Indianapolis, Denver, San Antonio, Long Island, and Kentucky.
 The Pacers would win the most championships in league history, winning three with stars such as Mel Daniels, the first player with multiple MVP awards.

 The ABA and NBA engaged in talks for a merger as early as 1970, but an antitrust lawsuit filed by the NBA Players Association curtailed the plans for several years.
 The league went after select NBA stars such as Rick Barry and Billy Cunningham to go along with luring players with a select payment plan by annuity to go along with luring respected NBA referees to the league.
 In the later years of the league, other stars would arise such as Dan Issel, Artis Gilmore, George Gervin, and Julius Erving.
 By the end of the 1975–76 season, the league was down to seven teams, with only six surviving long enough to be involved in merger talks.
 The ABA merged with the NBA in 1976, resulting in four teams (Pacers, Nuggets, Spurs, and Nets) joining the NBA.
-The final game was played on May 13, 1976, as the New York Nets defeated the Denver Nuggets for the final ABA championship.
-In 1979, adopting the practice of the ABA, the NBA introduced the three-point shot.
+The final ABA game was played on May 13, 1976, as the New York Nets defeated the Denver Nuggets in six games for the final ABA championship.
+Adopting the practice of the ABA, the NBA introduced the three-point shot three years later in autumn 1979.

-As of 2025, despite the merger of the two leagues, the NBA considers the ABA to be a separate league and its history and statistics are not included in the NBA record books.
+As of 2026, despite the merger of the two leagues, the NBA considers the ABA to be a separate league and its history and statistics are not included in the NBA record books.
 However, the Basketball Hall of Fame does recognize ABA history and statistics for inductions and honors.